What Does the Quran Actually Say About Hijab?

 What does the Quran actually say about hijab?

 Hijab is one of Islam’s most controversial topics.
-Between claiming it’s a form of oppression to claiming that it wasn’t mentioned in the Quran, the hijab was subject to a lot of talk throughout the years.
+From claiming it’s a form of oppression to arguing that it wasn’t mentioned in the Quran, the hijab was subject to a lot of talk throughout the years.

 The fact that it’s only obligatory for women raises a lot of questions, such as its importance in Islam and the real purpose behind it.
-And while all Muslims should wonder about their religion and explore it, such questions have helped raise movements repelling hijab.
+And while Muslims are actually encouraged to wonder about their religion and explore it, such questions fuel some movements repelling hijab under the false pretense that if you’re wondering about the purpose of it, you’re not fully convinced about it.

-So, here, we’re willing to dive deeper into the topic, tell you what the Quran said about hijab, and clarify the specifics of it.
+So, here, we’re willing to dive deeper into the topic, tell you what the Quran said about hijab, and clarify the specifics of it to put these thoughts to rest.

 Which Surah in Quran Talks About Hijab?